issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 <img width="309" alt="image" src="https://github.com/user-attachments/assets/fa00aca0-eef6-441d-879b-1761220d2a4c">

-4. Grant the "Vertex AI User" role to this service account.
-To get the service account id, locate the external connection you set up earlier in the "External Connections" section in your BigQuery settings.
+**3. Grant the "Vertex AI User" role to this service account:** To get the service account id, locate the external connection you set up earlier in the "External Connections" section in your BigQuery settings.

    <img width="788" alt="image" src="https://github.com/user-attachments/assets/bd8541f7-2651-4a9b-a053-49ac8d38ad85">

-5. Create a remote model for Gemini 1.0 Pro in BigQuery ML
+**4. Create a remote model for Gemini 1.0 Pro in BigQuery ML**

 ```sql